The Strength of the Gr\"atzer-Schmidt Theorem: Introduction

 \section{Introduction}

-The Gr\"atzer-Schmidt theorem \cite{GS}, also known as the \emph{congruence lattice representation theorem}, states that each algebraic lattice is isomorphic to the congruence lattice of an algebra.
+The Gr\"atzer-Schmidt theorem \cite{MR0151406}, also known as the \emph{congruence lattice representation theorem}, states that each algebraic lattice is isomorphic to the congruence lattice of an algebra.
 It established a strong link between lattice theory and universal algebra.
-In this article we show that this theorem as stated fails to hold effectively in a very strong way.
+In this article we analyze the theorem from the point of view of reverse mathematics and calibrate the strength of the special case of the theorem for distributive lattices.
+The question of the strength of the general case of the theorem remains open.